 Classrooms are like portable demount-able structures.
 Kids have to eat their lunch outside in an open common area (ground) which was unheard of in America.
 Be prepared to handle more germs.

 In US, you do not pay any of these fees except the excursions.

-The school culture is more on the lines of Indian government schools than US.
+- The school culture is more on the lines of Indian government schools than the US.

-Almost all top rated schools have extremely high ratio (about 90%) of south Asian kids.
-Due to high presence of Chinese and Korean immigrants, learning Mandarin or Korean is mandatory till grade 4 for all students.
+- Due to the high presence of Chinese and Korean immigrants, learning Mandarin or Korean is mandatory until grade 4 for all students.